All grades, baled, on pallets, or in roll form

 In addition to making the bale heavier and more difficult to move, wet or damp cardboard can clog up the machines used at recycling centers.
 Of course, since we provide storage and trailers to our partners, it should be easy to keep your cardboard dry.

-We serve industries all over the country, but we focus on companies in southeastern cities like Greenville, SC, Charleston, SC, Atlanta, GA and Orlando, FL.
+We serve industries all over the country, but we focus on companies in southeastern cities like Greenville, SC, Charleston, SC, and Atlanta, GA.
 Contact us to schedule an initial waste audit at your business.

 We partner with businesses that want to recycle their industrial by-products, as well as government agencies, recycling centers, and mills looking for raw materials.
 We work throughout the United States, but our main focus is the southeastern states, including South Carolina, North Carolina, Georgia, Alabama, and Florida.